 Prime Video’s The Boys is one of the best superhero series with a very gory and violent story.
 Based on The New York Times best-selling comic of the same name by Garth Ennis and Darick Robertson, The Boys follows Hughie who loses his girlfriend because of a reckless supe, and because of that, he joins Billy Butcher with a team of vigilantes who are trying to get justice against the supes, who are backed by their very violent leader Homelander and an evil corporation Vought.
-The Boys concluded its second season in 2020, and since then fans have been waiting for the third season, and now the wait is finally over because Season 3 is coming to Prime Video next month and while you wait for your favorite superhero series here are some shows to pass your time.
+The Boys concluded its third season recently with a banger of a finale and now everyone is excited for the next season which will definitely be another brilliant and gory season.
+So, while you are waiting for The Boys Season 4 here are some shows you could watch to pass the time.

 Synopsis: From The Walking Dead creator Robert Kirkman, and based on the Skybound/Image comic of the same name by Kirkman, Cory Walker, and Ryan Ottley, Invincible is an hour-long, adult animated superhero show that revolves around seventeen-year-old Mark Grayson (Steven Yeun), who’s just like every other guy his age — except that his father is the most powerful superhero on the planet, Omni-Man (J.K.
 Simmons).
 But as Mark develops powers of his own, he discovers that his father’s legacy may not be as heroic as it seems.